Published at Blauwe Kamer architecture magazine in the Netherlands 2020.

 Tutors: Jan Willem Kuilenburg, Peter Feenstra

 Architecture Beyond Cement

-The project is derived from the discourse architectural materials in application and its impact on architecture and its surrounding.
-The cement quarry of Chekka north–Lebanon represents a live example on this topic.
-It’s withdrawals on the social – economical – environmental microclimates are catastrophic.
+The project is derived from the discourse of architectural materials in the application and their impact on architecture and its surrounding.
+The cement quarry of Chekka north-Lebanon represents a live example of this topic.
+Its withdrawals on the social-economical – environmental microclimates are catastrophic.
 The idea is to generate a new circular design that could be replicated in similar cases.
 A strategy of phases “Time/space” of quarries shut-down process was superimposed onto the site.

-Functions are to be spread in the quarry through a forestation center embedded in the terrains for logistics, development , and research.
-A mixed used structure that includes facilities such as exhibition spaces, flexible offices, and a canteen.
-And shared business platforms to be used by local entrepreneurs, nestled in the new sculptured terraces and facilitates a new circular economy in the site.
+Functions are to be spread in the quarry through a forestation centre embedded in the terrains for logistics, development, and research.
+A mixed-used structure that includes facilities such as exhibition spaces, flexible offices, and a canteen.
+And shared business platforms to be used by local entrepreneurs, nestled in the new sculptured terraces and facilitate a new circular economy on the site.
 These architectural structures represent prototypes made of timber wood and/or CLT.
-The intention is to provide an example of democratic spaces that could be transformed at any time by its end users, while the design derived from an abstraction of regional and vernacular typologies.
+The intention is to provide an example of democratic spaces that could be transformed at any time by their end users, while the design derived from an abstraction of regional and vernacular typologies.